Skip to main content

 Interviews

-To cultivate the FA community and prepare FAs for their role, in-person training will take place for two hours every other week from April 10 – June 2.
-FAs are required to attend all trainings which will take place in the evenings during the week.
+To cultivate the FA community and prepare FAs for their role, in-person training will take place for about 1.5 hours every other week from April 7 to June 2, 2025.
+FAs are required to attend all training courses which will take place in the evenings during the week.
 Applicants will be asked to fill out a form regarding their spring schedule, which will help determine the date and time for spring training.
 The FA application and interview process is not complete until this form is submitted.

-FA training dates will be announced by Friday, March 17.
-If you will have a conflict with any of the training dates throughout the quarter, you must notify the Family Engagement team at least one week in advance and you will be required to make up the training session.
+FA spring training dates will be announced by Friday, March 21.
+If you have a conflict with any of the training dates throughout the quarter, you must notify the Family Engagement team at least one week in advance and you will be required to make up the training session.

 Parent & Family Orientation + Wildcat Welcome

-• Parent and Family Orientation will take place Monday, September 11 - Tuesday, September 12.
+• Parent and Family Orientation will take place Tuesday, September 9 and Wednesday, September 10, 2025.

 Family Weekend

-Family Weekend 2023 will take place all day Friday to Sunday afternoon in October or early November.
+Family Weekend 2025 will take place all day Friday to Sunday afternoon in October or early November.
 FAs will be expected to participate in a Family Weekend training session prior to the start of the program and should plan to be busy the entire weekend.
-The date of Family Weekend will be announced by March.
-If your family plans to attend Family Weekend, you will still be expected to fulfill your FA duties however, some schedule accommodations can be made if necessary.
+If your family plans to attend Family Weekend, you will still be expected to fulfill your FA duties however, some schedule accommodations can be made.

 Position Description